 |Type of medicine||Anti-arrhythmic|

-Propafenone is used to treat arrhythmias within the heart.
-An arrhythmia is an irregularity in your heartbeat which causes your heart to skip a beat, beat irregularly, beat very fast or very slow.
+Disopyramide is used to treat arrhythmias within the heart.
+An arrhythmia is an irregularity in the heartbeat which causes the heart to skip a beat, beat irregularly, beat very fast or very slow.

-Propafenone works by correcting irregular heartbeats to a normal rhythm and by slowing an overactive heart.
+Disopyramide works by correcting irregular heartbeats to a normal rhythm and by slowing an overactive heart, especially after a heart attack.

-- If you have heart failure or any heart problems other than your abnormal heart rhythm.
+- If you have heart problems other than unusual heartbeats.

 - If you have low blood pressure.

-- If you have been told you have myasthenia gravis (a condition causing muscle weakness).
+- If you have myasthenia gravis (a muscle weakening disease).

-- Try to take your doses of propafenone at the same times each day.
-This will help you to remember to take them.
+- Try to take disopyramide at the same times each day to avoid missing any doses.

 Getting the most from your treatment